banbox/bandoc/bot/en-US/guide/basic.md

 The `BTC/USDT` in the third group overlaps with the first group, so it will be ignored.

-Note: When the dirt parameter is omitted, the default is `both`.
+Note: When the dirt parameter is omitted, it means both long/short orders are allowed.

 ## Backtesting Execution Logic
 * Load the configuration and initialize: database session, exchange, data provider, order manager, wallets, pair manager, etc.